material-motion/material-motion/concepts/primitives.md

 > An element can both be tapped and double-tapped; tap is deferred until the failure of double-tap.

 **Velocity**: Continuous gesture recognizers include a velocity in each event.
-Once a gesture becomes recognized (its final state), its velocity may be fed into a Physical Simulation.
+When a gesture's state becomes `recognized`, its velocity may be fed into a Physical Simulation.

 ### Physical simulation